-NLT: When did you first get involved with theatre, and when did you know it was going to be something you devote your life to?
+NLT: When did you first get involved with theatre, and when did you know it was going to be something you dedicated your life to?

-NLT: Is there a part of yourself that you see recurring in your work?
+NLT: Is there a part of yourself you see recurring in your work?

 NLT: What is the last piece of writing you read that you had to share with a friend?

 TV: The play -- “Queen Margaret” by Jeanie O’Hare

 NLT: What was the last song or album you listened to that you had on repeat?

 TV: SNOH AALEGRA -- all of her songs on the “UGH!
 Those Feels Again.” album.
 Period.